JanPalasek/sentiment-analysis-czech/README.md

 4. *all* - contains merged datasets from *csfd, facebook* and *mall*,
 5. *handpicked_test* - contains list of handpicked tests used for analysis article.

-Those datasets can be found in corresponding directory in *data*.
-There are also predefined train/test/validation splits in order for the replication analysis to be easier (since seed generation works differently on different OS even using the same seed).
+Those datasets are expected to be in *data* directory.
+If need be, download it from the latest release.
+In the directories, there also are predefined train/test/validation splits in order for the replication analysis to be easier (since random data generation works differently on different OS even using the same seed).

 ### How to create my own dataset
 If you'd like to create a new dataset for sentiment analysis, create a new directory in *data* dir,